The Institute for Precision Medicine (IPM)

 Deadline for submission of proposals: January 11th, 2019.

-Decisions will be made in February 2019, and sequencing must be conducted within 12 months of the grant award.
-Recipients are required to submit a progress report upon completion of the sequencing pilot.
+Decisions will be made in February 2019, and funding will be available for PBC charges for up to one year starting March 2019.
+Recipients are required to submit a progress report upon completion of the proposed pilot.

-The monies to support sequencing costs will transfer directly from IPM to UGC to cover agreed upon sequencing cost, approved by the IPM based on a quote from the UGC for the proposed study.
+Financial support will transfer directly from IPM to PBC to cover agreed upon specimen and/or processing costs, approved by the IPM based on a quote from the PBC for the proposed study.
+For proposals requesting oncology sample collection or disbursement the Hillman Cancer Center may co-sponsor selected proposals.
 No funding will be provided directly to the investigator for other project expenses or salary support.
-For proposals requesting oncology sample collection or disbursement the Hillman Cancer Center may co-sponsor selected proposals.
-No sequencing budget is required at the time of grant submission.
-If a high number of outstanding applications are received, the IPM may select to fund reduced cohort sizes (ie, if 16 samples are requested, the application may be funded in full, or reduced to a smaller cohort of 8 samples).
-If an award is to be made, no sequencing can be performed until any necessary regulatory protocols (IRB, rDNA, CORID, hSCRO) are approved.
+If an award is to be made, no support can be offered until any necessary regulatory protocols (IRB, CORID) are approved.

 University of Pittsburgh faculty members at the levels of assistant/research assistant professor, associate/research associate professor, and professor/research professor are eligible to apply.
 See below for relevant instructions.